sdbaner/VikunjaToDo/README.md

 ### Flow of request
 1. User access the vikunja app at https://www.myvinkunja.app
-2. Ideally the domain name "vikunja.app" should be hosted in Cloudflare/Route53.
+2. Ideally the domain name "myvikunja.app" should be hosted in Cloudflare/Route53.
 The Route53 then resolves the domain name to the public IP of AWS ALB.SSL en sures secure https communication between users and ALB.
 Note: This step has not been implemented.
 3. The AWS ALB then forwards the request to ALB Ingress Controller.
 4. It forwards the traffic to nginx ingress controller hosted in EKS